 It has a long and complicated history, including a long period dominated by the Nazis, and was a central hub for some of the worst parts of World War II (something I hadn’t realized before visiting).
 My mom and I took a free walking tour of the city which was incredibly informative and allowed us to learn about the parts and history of city that could be overlooked otherwise.
 We ventured through the old city, the Jewish quarters, and the Castle district, learning all about the history that allowed Prague to have such a presence – a certain magic – about it.

 First: this is the view from our hotel room.
-Right after we “czech”ed in (ignore my pathetic attempt at wit), I knew this would be a city I loved just based on this view!
+I knew this would be a city I loved just based on this view!

 These pictures are from the main plaza of Prague, and show some of the oldest and more historically relevant buildings in the city.
 The second picture, of the famous Astronomical Clock, has a little show on the hour, every hour, that major crowds of people stand around waiting to see.
 Seriously one of the most overrated things I’ve seen in Europe.
 Such a lame clock show – BUT, the tower itself is gorgeous, and has a pretty interesting and gruesome story revolving around the guy who built the clock being blinded so he couldn’t make another one.